playfultechnology/pid-invertedpendulum/README.md

 # pid-invertedpendulum

+This repository contains code to accompany an "Inverted Pendulum" with STM controller I bought on AliExpress.

+- [x] The product was described as being provided with source code
+- [ ] It was not
+- [x] After contacting the seller, they did email me a download
+- [ ] The download was a zip archive consisting of a load of various projects, unsorted files, and various directories, in Chinese
+- [x] I was able to work out which sections of the download related to the STM32 source code running on the device
+- [ ] I'm not that familiar with STM32 project structure
+- [X] The code was commented
+- [ ] The comments were in Chinese
+- [X] Google Translate exists!
+And I know some Chinese programmers
+- [ ] Even when translated, the comments weren't always accurate

+So, I basically ending up having to reverse-engineer the source code from a combination of how the product actually behaved, what the product description said it should do, what the translated Chinese comments said it did, and what the code actually did.
+And this repository is the result.

 ## Calibration
 Before use, the system should be calibrated as follows:
  1. Ensure the pendulum is stationary and hanging vertically downward